TheoMichelot/moveHMM/README.md

 1. Install package dependencies : CircStats, sp, Rcpp, RcppArmadillo (from CRAN, using `install.packages` for example).

-2. Install the package devtools from CRAN.
+2. Install the package devtools from CRAN, and load it.

-3. Install moveHMM from the GitHub repository using `install.github(TheoMichelot/moveHMM)`.
+3. Install moveHMM from the GitHub repository using `install.github("TheoMichelot/moveHMM")`.

 Alternatively, on Linux, you can :